February 14, 2021

 I wonder how much in our hearts, we are still cheering for Jesus as the triumphant Victor?

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see link below, pages 183-184.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Synoptic Gospels, pages 183-184; and the writings of Amy-Jill Levine, et. al. See link below.

 Mark 9:2-9 (NRSV)